ECellNitrr/teesco-website/README.md

 # Web client of "teesco" Volunteer Management System

-### Say slack hi to us on slack: [click here!](https://join.slack.com/t/ecellnitrropensource/shared_invite/zt-ee6dvnev-HcwmewHgOlONjaE9LgXqzA)
+### Say hi to us on slack: [click here!](https://join.slack.com/t/ecellnitrropensource/shared_invite/zt-ee6dvnev-HcwmewHgOlONjaE9LgXqzA)

 ### Setup:

-1. Make sure your are running node V12 LTS.
+1. Make sure your are running node v.12 LTS.
 1. Fork and clone the repository.
 1. Install the dependencies by `npm install` or `yarn install`.
 1. Run the react development server by `npm start`.